AdaCore/training_material/courses/fundamentals_of_ada/080_expressions/04-conditional_expressions.rst

    If P is false, we don't know anything, so, for mathematical purposes, we assume the statement is true

 ----------------------------------------
-The `else` Part When Result Is Boolean
+The "else" Part When Result Is Boolean
 ----------------------------------------

 * Redundant because the default result is True